+1. It has game-hammering speed.
 Fired with a factory-offered 127-grain Barnes bullet, the 6.5-300 leaves a 26-inch barrel screaming downrange at 3531 fps, producing 3088 ft.-lbs. energy at 100 yards and 1704 at 500.
 As Roy himself knew, that’ll do the trick.

+2. It offers superior 6.5-caliber sectional density in a magnum caliber.
 There’s a reason 6.5-caliber bullets are so popular with long-range target shooters these days, and that’s because the diameter is a sweet spot between weight, recoil friendliness and sectional density that delivers downrange energy better than others.
 As such, is a tremendous round for long-range competition and long range hunting.

+3. It will be available in several Factory loads.
 Weatherby offers the new load in a 172-grain Barnes LRX, a 130-grain Swift Scirocco, and a 140-grain Swift A-Frame.
 As such, the factory loadings offer the non-reloader on option for all of his needs, from varmints, to targets to big game.

+4. It's flat shooting.
 When zeroed at 200 yards, a 130-grain bullet from the 6.5-300 Wby only drops 4.7 inches at 300 yards.
 This means that from 0 to 300, the rifleman can hold dead-center and expect to hit any big game animal if he does his part.

+5. It's reloading ready.
 Factory Weatherby brass is known for its quality, and the 6.5-300, with its giant case capacity will, of course, accept all types of premium 6.5-caliber bullets.
 From lighter, blistering varmint rounds to heavier hunting loads, your imagination—and your powder supply—is the only limitation in reloading this new Weatherby missile.